Aluminum Fishing Oxygen Regulator Failure, Galvanic Corrosion

 MANY DIFFERENT BRANDS OF CLICK-STYLE ALUMINUM BODY OXYGEN REGULATORS SOLD IN AMERICA TO FISHERMEN ARE “MADE IN CHINA” and “MADE IN MEXICO.”
-MANY CONTAIN INTERNAL COMPONENTS MADE WITH ZINC.
-ZINC IS A WELL KNOWN INEXPENSIVE “SACRIFICIAL METAL” USED IN MARINE ENVIRONMENTS NECAUSE ZINC IS QUICKLY ATTACKED AND DESTROYED BY GALVANIC CORROSION.
-ZINC ALLOY COMPONEENTS INSIDE A FISHING OXYGEN REGULATOR BODY IS A MAJOR GALVANIC CORROSION PROBLEM.
+MOST CONTAIN INTERNAL COMPONENTS MADE WITH ZINC AND NUMEROUS METAL ALLOYS.
+ZINC IS A WELL KNOWN INEXPENSIVE “SACRIFICIAL METAL” USED IN MARINE ENVIRONMENTS BECAUSE ZINC IS QUICKLY ATTACKED AND DESTROYED BY GALVANIC CORROSION.
+ZINC ALLOY COMPONEENTS INSIDE ALUMINUM BODY OXYGEN REGULATOR IS A MAJOR CAUSE OF REGULATOR FAILURE.

 GOOGLE “SACRIFICIAL METAL” https://en.wikipedia.org/wiki/Sacrificial_metal